jnorthrup/KMPngSCTP/README.md

 No UDP tax.
 No hidden ACKs.
 Hardware-offload friendly.
 SmartNIC / io_uring / eBPF first-class.

 ## Why this instead of QUIC?
-See the 20-year war we both lived through.
+See the 20-year quic war we lived through.
 This fixes the parsing disaster, the CPU tax, the observability black hole, and adds ML congestion + native collectives.

 ## Features (v0.1)
 - TLV chunks everywhere (unknown = skip, Wireshark happy forever)